There are some great tools out there for WordPress SEO, but it’s important to ensure everything is set up correctly.

 It doesn’t matter how great your site looks, or how well it’s been put together, if your WordPress SEO isn’t set correctly, you’re never going to get found in the search.
 We work with many clients who have excellent sites, but poor SEO, helping them to get everything in order and to begin the process of rising in the rankings.

 Is your site suffering?
-Get in touch for a free site audit.
+Get in touch for a website speed and build audit.

 Many factors affect your placement in the SERPs.

 The quality of the build of your site, your theme, the speed of your host, your domain age and rank all affect your placement.
 Some of these factors can be addressed quickly; others take time.
 Before you embark on any WordPress SEO campaign, it’s important to make sure your site is in order.

 We can help by providing a concise report on the health of your site which includes: